RoboMod/NetLogo-File-Extension/README.md

 ## Usage

-#### `file:user-file-filtered` filter filter-name
+#### `file:user-file-filtered` filter-name extension

 Works like the original reporter `user-file` but gives you the power to filter the files in the displayed dialog.
-At the moment you can only define the extension name, e.g. `file:user-file "txt" "Text file"`.
+At the moment you can only define one extension name, e.g. `file:user-file "Text file" "txt"`.

 ## Credits